 - Customizable pre-configured templates: New policy templates help address the most common communications risks.
 Initial policy creation and follow-on updating are now quicker with pre-defined anti-harassment and offensive language, sensitive information, and regulatory compliance templates.

-- New machine learning support: Built-in threat, harassment, and profanity classifiers help reduce false positives in scanned messages, saving reviewers time during the investigation and remediation process.
+- New machine learning support: Built-in threat, harassment, profanity, and image classifiers help reduce false positives in scanned messages, saving reviewers time during the investigation and remediation process.

 - Improved condition builder: Configuring policy conditions is now streamlined into a single, integrated experience in the policy wizard, reducing confusion in how conditions are applied for policies.